uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Here, we describe the steps developers go through from initially registering an application to gaining production credentials to submitting live data and also the support available at each stage and the interactions developers will have with HMRC.

-1. Sign into developer hub and register your application for sandbox. testing. (https://developer.service.hmrc.gov.uk/api-documentation)
+1. Sign into [developer hub](https://developer.service.hmrc.gov.uk/api-documentation) and register your application for sandbox testing.
 2. Review the API documentation and Income Tax end-to-end service guide.
-3. Test ITSA endpoints and develop software application, any queries during this phase should be sent to SDSTeam@hmrc.gov.uk.
+3. Test ITSA endpoints and develop software application, any queries during this phase should be sent to [mailto](SDSTeam@hmrc.gov.uk).
-4. Register your application for production credentials by creating a production application within your developer hub account and complete the requested sections.
+4. Register your application for production credentials by creating a production application within your developer hub account and completing the requested sections.
-5. Testing document sent to the developer by email (Appendix 1).
+5. Testing document sent to the developer by email.
 6. Provide testing logs and credentials used for testing to HMRC.
 7. Developer testing is reviewed by HMRC (including fraud header validity).
-If testing is satisfactory an email questionnaire (Appendix 2) and request for product demonstration is sent, otherwise further testing and development will be required for review.
+If testing is satisfactory an email questionnaire and request for product demonstration is sent, otherwise further testing and development will be required for review.
 8. Software vendor demonstrates their software to HMRC over online screen sharing.
-9. Production credentials are issued if all requirements are met or further development required and new demonstration needs to be organised.
+9. Production credentials are issued if all requirements are met or further development required and a new demonstration needs to be organised.
-10. Software is listed on Find software for Making Tax Digital for VAT GOV.UK page for VAT after going through the HMRC recognition process.
+10. Software is listed on [Find software for Making Tax Digital for VAT](https://www.tax.service.gov.uk/making-tax-digital-software) GOV.UK page for VAT after going through the HMRC recognition process.

 ## Production approvals process for Making Tax Digital for SA

 ### Testing requirements

-The following endpoints are required to be tested to cover the Self-employment reporting:
+The following endpoints are required to be tested to cover the self-employment reporting:

 1. ‘Create a test user which is an organisation’ to create test data.
 2. ‘Add a self-employment business’ endpoint to create an MTD subscription for an individual within the sandbox environment.